pbyakod/code-refactor/README.md

  The most important thing about heading elements is that there sequentially ordered.
 According to the restructured code, the h tags flow from h1 to h3 as you scroll down the page.

+## Title Attribute

+ Finally, the current title of the webpage, denoted as website, is changed to "Horiseon: Your Premier Marketing Agency" to better reflect the company's position.